Category: Universities

 by Nic Mitchell | Sep 29, 2022 | Blog, Universities | 0

-Writing about the fast changing war launched by Vladimir Putin’s Russian Federation against Ukraine is fraught with challenges, such as why Crimea is so important to all sides and what Lenin might have to say about the invasion.
+Writing about Putin’s fast changing war against Ukraine is fraught with challenges, such as why Crimea is so important to all sides and what Lenin might have to say about Russia’s invasion.

 Read MoreStudents changed during pandemic, so should we